Germany and the Second World War

-Germany and the Second World War (Das Deutsche Reich und der Zweite Weltkrieg) is a 12,000-page, 13-volume work published by the Deutsche Verlags-Anstalt (DVA), that has taken academics from the military history centre of the German armed forces 30 years to finish.
+Germany and the Second World War (Das Deutsche Reich und der Zweite Weltkrieg) is a 12,000-page, 13-volume work published by the Deutsche Verlags-Anstalt (DVA), that took academics from the German Armed Forces Military History Research Office 30 years (1978-2008) to complete.
+The Clarendon Press began publishing the English translation in 1990, but the series was last added to in 2017 and no publication date has yet been announced for the final two.

 Contents

-Germany and the Second World War is the English translation of the series which Clarendon Press (an imprint of Oxford University Press) began publishing in 1990.
-By 2017, 11 of the 13 parts had been published at a rate of one every two years, although a long delay occurred between the publications of parts IX/I and IX/II after the death of the main translation editor.
+Germany and the Second World War is the English translation of the series, which Clarendon Press (an imprint of Oxford University Press) began publishing in 1990.
+By 2017, 11 of the 13 parts had been published at a rate of one every two-to-three years; but the final two parts, Volumes X/I and X/II, are still awaited, with no publication date announced, following the death of the main translation editor.

-In the following table, the publishing dates of the final two parts are yet to be announced by Oxford University Press.
-The titles and number of pages are based on the German volumes and may change.
-The volumes are (German title in brackets):
+In the following table, the publication dates of the final two parts are yet to be announced by Oxford University Press.
+Their titles and number of pages are based on the German volumes and may change.